Diocese of Davenport: 1966 to 1993

 Hayes retired in 1966 after 22 years as bishop of Davenport.
 To replace him, Pope Paul VI named Auxiliary Bishop Gerald O'Keefe of the Archdiocese of St. Paul.
 O'Keefe established a sister's council for the members of women's religious orders in 1967 and a lay council in 1970.
 He created the first diocesan pastoral council and created a diocesan board of education.
 Procedures for due process were written in the late 1960s.
 In 1978, O'Keefe established the permanent diaconate in the diocese.
 The first class of deacons was ordained in 1980.
 A deacons council was also organized.

 O’Keefe joined with Bishops Arthur O'Neil of Rockford and John Franz of Peoria to create an office that assisted migrant workers with job and education services.
 In 1972, the Social Action department established an Immigration Office.
-The diocese sent priests to Mexico to learn Spanish and to immerse in its culture.
+The diocese sent priests to Mexico to learn Spanish and to immerse themselves in its culture.
 Three Spanish-speaking deacons were ordained in 1981.

 The economic recession of the 1980s impacted the diocesan population and resources.
 In 1991, O'Keefe announced a plan for clustering and closing smaller parishes, reflecting both the reduced number of priests and the lower diocese population.
 The diocese also witnessed a decline in enrollment in Catholic schools, leading to the merger or closing of schools.
 In 1970, there were ten hospitals in the diocese; by the time O'Keefe retired in 1993, they were reduced to three.

 1993 to 2010

 To replace O'Keefe, Pope John Paul II named Auxiliary Bishop William Franklin of Dubuque as the next bishop of Davenport in 1993.
-Franklin revised the diocesan staff, creating an Office of Pastoral Services that combined the ministries of liturgy, education, and social action.
+Franklin established an Office of Pastoral Services that combined the ministries of liturgy, education, and social action.
 He replaced the pastoral council with a pastoral council convocation.

-In 2000, the diocese celebrated the Jubilee Year proclaimed by John Paul II.
-There were no diocesan celebrations.
-Instead, they were planned and celebrated in the diocese's six deaneries.
-In 2001, the pope bestowed papal honors on 26 people of the diocese.
-Four priests were named by the Vatican as chaplains to his holiness, eight laymen were honored as knights of St. Gregory the Great, three women received the honor of dames of the Order of St. Gregory the Great, and 11 men and women received the cross oro ecclesia et pontifice.
-The three women bestowed with the Order of St. Gregory were the first such recipients in the history of the diocese.

-Marycrest International University in Davenport, which began as a woman's college in the 1930s, closed in 2002.
-Mt.
-St. Clair College in Clinton, Iowa, expanded and became The Franciscan University in 2002 and then the Franciscan University of the Prairies two years later.
-In 2005, it was sold to Bridgepoint Education, Inc. and became Ashford University, ending its affiliation with the Catholic Church.